-Be sure to “feel” the muscles that are being worked during each exercise.
+Be sure to "feel" the muscles that are being worked during each exercise.
 As you progress into more advanced workouts, there will come a time when you will want to increase the intensity or volume of your workout.
-I would recommend that you don’t start to do this until at least 4 weeks into your program.
-Some of the ways to change the volume / intensity of a workout include: changing the resistance / poundage lifted, changing the number of repetitions, changing the time it takes to complete the workout, change the recovery / rest periods between repetitions, sets, exercises, and workouts, change the types of exercises, and change the order of exercise performance.
+I would recommend that you don't start to do this until at least 4 weeks into your program.
+Some of the ways to change the volume/intensity of a workout include: changing the resistance/poundage lifted, changing the number of repetitions, changing the time it takes to complete the workout, changes the recovery/rest periods between repetitions, sets, exercises, and workouts, changes the types of exercises, and change the order of exercise performance.

 Be sure to observe safety at all times!
 Weight lifting is a safe activity as long as you keep your head in it.
 Be sure that the weights are securely clamped to dumbbells and barbells by collars or other securing mechanisms.
 Having a plate fall off a bar to break your nose or take out some teeth is no fun.

 Get enough rest.
 Remember the majority of muscle growth occurs when you are resting.
 When you work out you tear the muscle down.
-After workouts your body builds the muscle back up, stronger and bigger than what it was before.
-Try getting 8 hours of sleep each night for a two week period.
+After workouts, your body builds the muscle back up, stronger and bigger than it was before.
+Try getting 8 hours of sleep each night for a two-week period.
 How do you feel during the day?
 Do you wake up feeling refreshed and rested?
-After doing this, try getting 9 hours of sleep each night for a two week period.
+After doing this, try getting 9 hours of sleep each night for a two-week period.
 Again gauge how you are feeling during the day and in the morning when you wake up.
 After trying both 8 and 9 hours of sleep, try going two weeks with 7 hours of sleep each night.
 Again gauge how you are feeling.
-After these three “tests”, pick the amount of sleep time that left you feeling the best
+After these three "tests", pick the amount of sleep time that left you feeling the best